microsoft/Virtual-Assistant-Deployer/docs/visualstudioonline.md

 ### Create the environment

-1. Go to [Visual Studio Online](https://online.visualstudio.com/login) and log in using your azure credentials.
+1. Go to [Visual Studio Codespaces](https://online.visualstudio.com/login) and log in using your azure credentials.
-2. If you don't already have a Visual Studio Online plan, click the drop down at the top of the screen and select "Create new plan".
+2. If you don't already have a Visual Studio Online plan, click the drop down at the top of the screen and select "Create codespace".
 Fill out the "Create a Billing Plan" blade that appears at the right of the screen.
-3. Once you have a plan, click the "Create environment" button at the center of the screen.
-(Note: if you already have VSO environments, this button will be located at the top right of the screen.)
+3. Once you have a plan, click the "Create codespace" button at the center of the screen.
+(Note: if you already have VSO codespaces, this button will be located at the top right of the screen.)

 ![Button](./CreateEnvironmentButtonVSO.PNG)

-4. A "Create Environment" blade will appear at the right of the screen.
+4. A "Create Codespace" blade will appear at the right of the screen.
-    * Pick a Environment Name
+    * Pick a Codespace Name
     * In the "Git Repository" field, copy the URL of the VADeployer repo (https://github.com/microsoft/Virtual-Assistant-Deployer)
     * For "Instance Type" the "Standard (Linux): 4 cores, 8 GB RAM" Sku will work just fine.
     * Choose the 30 Minutes idle time (The deployment process takes ~15 minutes)